TeamNovaSoft/discord-bot/docs/aws_setup.md

 ## Introduction

-This guide explains how to set up a GitHub Actions workflow to deploy an application to a remote server (e.g., AWS EC2).
-It also details the required environment variables for automation to work correctly.
+This guide explains how the GitHub Actions workflow is set up in this project to deploy the application to a remote server.
+It also details the required environment variables for the automation to function correctly.

+> [!WARNING]
-> ⚠️ **Warning:** Deployment is only triggered when a branch is merged into main, not when a commit is pushed directly to the branch.
+> In this project, deployment is only triggered when a branch is merged into `main`, not when a commit is pushed directly to the branch.
+If you need to change this behavior, check the workflow configuration in GitHub Actions.

 ## Setting Up Environment Variables in GitHub Actions